 - Salt- to taste

 - Chicken breast, boneless- 2 chicken breasts (or use 4 chicken pieces)

 - Turmeric powder- ¼ tsp

 - Cilantro or chopped coriander leaves- 2 handfuls

 - Oil- 2 tbsp

-- In a blender, blend all purpose flour, eggs, coconut milk and salt to a smooth batter without any lumps.
-The batter should not be too thick, it should have a flowing constituency.
+- Into a blender jar, add all purpose flour, egg, coconut milk, turmeric powder if using and salt, blen into a smooth batter without any lumps.
+The batter should not be too thick, it should have a flowing consistency.